Skip to main content

 M&A Is Not Just Buying Assets;

-Dr. Michael Hitt is a Distinguished Professor Emeritus at Mays Business School, Texas A&M University, and a highly cited scholar in the field of strategic management.
+Dr. Michael Hitt is Distinguished Professor Emeritus at Mays Business School, Texas A&M University, and a highly cited scholar in the field of strategic management.
 Recognized globally for his groundbreaking research on mergers & acquisitions (M&A), Michael has shaped how academics and executives understand value creation through deal-making.

 We sat down with Michael to discuss the secrets of getting a deal right in an increasingly complex world.